dshafik/bag/docs/mapping.md

 ## When Mapping Applies

-Input mapping is applied when calling `Bag::from()`.
+Input mapping is applied when calling `Bag::from()` or `Bag::withoutValidation()`.
 You can use either the original property name _or_ the mapped name when creating a Bag.

 > [!TIP]
 > [Validation](validation) is applied to the original property name, not the mapped name.